 NDC: Enter the National Drug Code for the COVID-19 vaccine.
-You can use the table at the top of this article as a reference, but you should check the labeling on the vaccine itself when it arrives at your practice.
+You can use the table provided above or the CDC’s informational table, but you should check the labeling on the vaccine vial itself when it arrives at your practice.
 You can also cross-reference the National Drug Code Library.

 From the Vial, Not the Box: You should enter the NDC code printed on the smallest administered dose, such as the specific tube, vial, or pouch that contains the vaccine or medication.
 Do not use the NDC code printed on a box or carton that contains more than one dose.

 Dose Amount and Dose Units: Enter the dose amount and dose units found on the vial, pouch, or tube that you administer.
-For example, the Pfizer COVID-19 vaccine is administered as 0.3 mL, so you would enter “0.3” and “mL”.
+For example, the Pfizer COVID-19 vaccine is administered as 0.3 mL for older patients, so you would enter “0.3” and “mL”.
 It is expected that the 5-11 vaccine will be a 0.2mL dose.
 If you are administering different doses, you should set up different entries in your Procedures table.

-Procedure Code or CPT: Use the links in the table above to locate the Procedure code for the vaccine.
+Procedure Code or CPT: Use the table above or the CDC or AMA links to locate the billing procedure code and enter it in all schedules.
 PCC does not provide or distribute CPT codes, and can not add this information to your system.
 Enter the same code for all schedules.
 PCC includes optional schedules in order to support “local codes”, which are no longer part of the claim standard.
 However, if your practice has a schedule specifically configured for Medicaid billing, and your state Medicaid program requires a modifier, you can enter the full code + modifier in the “CPT” field for that schedule.

 Price: Enter a price for the procedure in the fields for each schedule.
 As of 11-2021, PCC expects most practices should enter a $0.00 price for COVID-19 vaccines, though your situation may vary.
 For example, CMS publishes a $0.01 price, and some payers may not be able to process $0.00 charges on claims.
-In general, procedure prices should be identical in all fields, though your practice might use different fee schedules for TOS payment, or Medicaid vaccines (VFC).
-The example of “.01” in the image above is for illustration only and is not a fee suggestion.
+In general, procedure prices should be identical in all fields, though a practice can use different fee schedules for TOS payment or Medicaid vaccines (VFC).
+The examples in the image above are for illustration only and are not fee suggestions.